ibm-apiconnect/v10-playbooks/change-mgmt-backup-cfg/change-mgmt-backup-cfg-cp4i-playbook.md

 #Scaling down the apic operator to 0.
 This is because if we have the operator running it will not allow us to delete a management cluster deployment as it will constantly redeploy the old deployment we want to change
-echo "Scaling down APIC Operator..." kubectl scale deploy ibm-apiconnect --replicas=0 -n $ns if [ "$?" -eq 1 ]; then echo "Error scaling down ibm-apiconnect deployment" kubectl get deploy ibm-apiconnect if [ "$?" -eq 1 ]; then
+echo "Scaling down APIC Operator..." kubectl scale deploy ibm-apiconnect --replicas=0 -n $op_ns if [ "$?" -eq 1 ]; then
+  echo "Error scaling down ibm-apiconnect deployment" kubectl get deploy ibm-apiconnect -n $op_ns if [ "$?" -eq 1 ]; then
     echo
     read -p "If running the APIC Operator locally, please manually stop the APIC Operator now.
 Proceed when stopped.
 Proceed? (y/n) " -n 1 -r